Local government reorganisation in Cumbria

 What new model are we proposing?

-Copeland Borough Council and Allerdale Borough Council believe that current two-tier system of local government should be replaced with a new model; of two unitary authorities, overseen by a combined authority with a Directly Elected Mayor.
-When the make-up of the two unitaries is decided Allerdale Borough Council's Executive has indicated that their preferred position was to form a new authority on the footprint of the existing Allerdale, Copeland and Carlisle Councils.
+Allerdale Borough Council and Copeland Borough Council believe that current two-tier system of local government should be replaced with a new model; of two unitary authorities, overseen by a combined authority with a Directly Elected Mayor.
+When the make-up of the two unitaries is decided Allerdale Borough Council's Executive has indicated that their preferred position was to form a new authority on the footprint of the existing Allerdale, Carlisle and Copeland Councils.

 Why are we proposing a two-unitary model?